Spiritual Leadership

 “Once upon a time, the BSU Executive Council gathered before school beside a lake to plan the upcoming year’s activities.
 ‘We’re having such a good time working and playing, why don’t we invite the freshmen to join us?’
 Thirty-five years later, representatives of several religious groups gather to plan with campus ministers the next version of the first preschool conference held in 1955, the year before the college moved to Winston-Salem.”

 Shortly after the move, Preschool Conference gained its permanent home at Camp Hanes, in Stokes County, about 30 minutes from the campus.
 Its permanent calendar date was the week before school started, and all freshman as well as returning students were invited.
-It started small but became, over the years, a bigger production of creativity, synergy and logistics.
+It started small but over the years became a bigger and bigger production of creativity, synergy and logistics.

 Preschool Conference alumni will remember the gatherings of students, faculty, and administrators, with a few outside speakers, at a beautiful rustic setting for a few days to explore faith, intellect, new directions and journeys, and build community spirit for the year to come.
 Also, to play tricks, listen to music, watch a fire burn, meet new friends, and consider a different view of one’s self.

-During the 1990-91 school year, the university administration floated the idea of replacing Preschool Conference with an expanded, compulsory orientation program for all students.
-The plan would have replaced the spiritually rich and eclectic aspect of Preschool Conference.
-It did not gain support and was withdrawn.
+During the 1990-91 school year, the university administration floated the idea of a mandatory orientation program for all students.
+This program would have eliminated the time window for the Preschool Conference, and its eclectic and spiritually rich elements would have been lost.
+The proposal did not gain support and was withdrawn.

-Wake Forest student Chuck Pinyan reflected on this in a letter to the Old Gold and Black (8/29/91) about the August 1991 Conference:
+Wake Forest student Chuck Pinyan reflected on this idea in a letter to the Old Gold and Black (8/29/91) describing the August 1991 Conference:

 “While all years of Preschool are excellent experiences for those involved, this year’s conference seemed particularly special to many.
 There was a time in the spring when it seemed Preschool would no longer exist.
-Luckily, the administration scrapped its plans to take over the pre-orientation plan, but it made a lot of us think about the institution that meant so much to us. …
+Luckily, the administration scrapped its plans to take over the pre-orientation plan, but it made a lot of us think about the institution [Preschool Conference] that meant so much to us …

 “The Preschool experience truly is a unique and special one.
 It is a voluntary pre-orientation program that can touch on many topics without reservation, such as religion, race and sex relations, liberal arts education and other questions of value. …